arialdomartini/arialdomartini.github.io/_posts/monads-for-the-rest-of-us/2023-08-01-monads-for-the-rest-of-us-4.md

     a => f.Apply(g(a));
 ```

-That`s a typical outcome in the Functional Programming world: pages and pages of deep contemplation and deconstruction of a topic, only to end up with a single-line code implementation.
+That's a typical outcome in the Functional Programming world: pages and pages of deep contemplation and deconstruction of a topic, only to end up with a single-line code formula.

 # You made it!
 That was an IO monad.
 There are of course a bunch of details we passed over &mdash; the monad laws, the `return` operation, the relation between monads, functors and applicatives, and the like &mdash; but I hope you found the topic less intimidating than you expected.